Richard Ashman

 Richard Gerald Alfred Ashman (24 November 1899 – 15 May 1965) was a South African cricketer and cricket umpire.

 In domestic first-class cricket, Ashman played six games as a wicket-keeper for Orange Free State from December 1931 to December 1932.

 Ashman umpired 24 first-class matches in South Africa between 1931 and 1950.
 His Test umpiring career commenced in 1935 when he officiated in the second South Africa–Australia Test at Johannesburg in December.
-His fourteenth and final Test as umpire was in January 1950, another match between South Africa and Australia.
+He umpired all five Tests between South Africa and England in 1938–39.
+His 14th and final Test as umpire was in January 1950, another match between South Africa and Australia.